 Enjoyed five wonderful days and five types of weather, off and on the beaten track with Michael who went that extra mile every day to take us to locations that surprised and delighted us.

 You stay two nights in the fishing village of Ullapool* and two nights in the harbour town of Portree, on the Isle of Skye (some tours may stay in Inverness instead of Ullapool).

-* Please note that the tours departing on 28th and 29th September 2019 stay two nights in Inverness instead of Ullapool.
+* Please note that the tour departing on 9th May 2020 stays two nights in Inverness instead of Ullapool.

 Your tour excludes accommodation; but when you book, you can ask us to reserve local accommodation for you, or you can choose to reserve your own accommodation in the overnight locations.

 Once you've booked your tour, we'll reserve all your accommodation, and your driver will drop you off with your hosts.
 You’ll pay your accommodation directly.
 Most don’t accept credit cards, so be prepared to pay cash.

 Plans can change, so we let you alter your accommodation choices for free within the first 48 hours of booking.
 After this time, amendments aren't guaranteed and carry a surcharge.
 Please contact email@example.com if you have any questions.

 You’ll need to contact us with your accommodation details.
 Please only reserve accommodation within the overnight towns that your tour stops in.
 Your driver will drop you off at your chosen accommodation as long as it’s relatively central.

 You may be liable for the cost of your first nights’ accommodation for each separate accommodation booked.
 If you cancel less than three days before departure, you may be liable for all your accommodation costs.